 UP Elective Internship

-Registration will take place on Thursday, July 5th, 2018 in Avery Hall.
+Orientation will take place on Monday, July 1st, 2019 in Avery Hall.

 Orientation will include a lecture, an introduction to faculty and staff, as well as a presentation by TA’s of work done at Columbia.
 The orientation will conclude with a walking tour of campus to familiarize students with the school’s facilities and the Morningside Heights neighborhood.